aslushnikov/generate-sourcemap/README.md

 console.log(foo());
 ```

-A build procedure concatenates these files, removes comments and spaces, produces `script.js`:
+Say you have a build procedure which concatenates these files and removes comments and spaces, producing `script.js`:
 ```javascript
 function foo(){return "foo";}console.log(foo());
 ```